-A 2017 study reported in the Disaster Recovery Journal found that business leaders are becoming less confident in their ability to recover from a disaster.
+A 2017 study by Databarracks reported that business leaders are becoming less confident in their ability to recover from a disaster.
 Almost one in five (18%) said they "had concerns" or were "not confident at all" in their disaster recovery plan.
 That’s up from 15% in 2016 and 11% in 2015.
 One possible explanation for this drop in confidence is that more and more businesses are getting serious about digital transformation.
 While initiatives built around advancements in AI, the IoT and Big Data can change the way we compete in a crowded marketplace, relying on technology comes with inherent risks.
 It’s no wonder business leaders are increasingly nervous.

 Experts recommend re-evaluating your disaster recovery plan at least once a year, including taking a fresh look at the vendors you rely on to help you meet your recovery objectives.
 Here are ten questions that can help you choose a new DRaaS provider or evaluate the strength of your current provider.

 1. Does the DRaaS provider understand your compliance needs?

 The need to comply with regulations like HIPAA and PCI DSS isn’t suspended when disaster strikes.
 If your business is heavily regulated or working with confidential customer information, you need to make sure your disaster recovery plan allows you to maintain that compliance even when things get a bit messy.

 Tip: Don’t rely on what your provider says on their website.
 It’s easy to put together content with a compelling message.
 Demand proof such as case studies, customer references and 3rd party audits such as SSAE 18.

 TierPoint is recognized for its “ability to execute” and “completeness of vision” in the 2018 Gartner Magic Quadrant for Disaster Recovery as a Service.
 Get the full report here!

 2. Does the DRaaS provider have adequate security protocols in place?